 When Liverpool are building possession, opposing defences are naturally preoccupied with the threat they pose in central areas and will focus on preventing passes to their front three, often leaving their full-backs open to receive.
 While Roberto Firmino makes runs into deeper positions, Salah and Mané push their opponents back, and their full-backs advance into the space that that leaves.

 Alexander-Arnold tends to look for the ball to feet – in contrast to Robertson, who likes to receive on the run – and will usually look to play the ball forwards.
 He is especially dangerous when looking for the run of Salah into the right channel and clipping the ball down the line into space for the Egyptian to chase (above).
 That, and his switches of play to Robertson and diagonal balls that look for Mané, are hugely important in Liverpool being able to stretch opponents.

-They play brilliant football, and like to keep the ball on the floor where possible, but also clearly recognise that there are times when it is best to go direct, and have plenty of success in doing so.
-When the runs of Salah and Mané are tracked, space will be opened up in central areas, and Alexander-Arnold has the vision and ability to spot an opportunity to find Firmino’s feet or the run of an advancing number eight such as Jordan Henderson or Curtis Jones to progress play through the middle of the pitch.
+They play brilliant football, and like to keep the ball on the ground where possible, but also clearly recognise that there are times when it is best to go direct, and have plenty of success in doing so.
+When the runs of Salah and Mané are tracked, space will be opened up in central areas, and Alexander-Arnold has the vision and ability to spot an opportunity to find Firmino’s feet or the run of an advancing number eight such as Jordan Henderson to progress play through the middle of the pitch.